crossid/developer-site/docs/guides/get_started/user_assignment.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-A person must be assigned to an app before first.
+A person must be assigned to an app before it can access it.

-Lets assign the [created person](add-person) to our app.
+Lets assign the [person](add-person) we previously created to our app.

 <Tabs
 defaultValue="console"